Drug information

 Researchers are investigating whether giving bNAbs to people with HIV can help them maintain undetectable levels of HIV without the need for daily antiretroviral therapy.
 Additionally, some bNAbs are being studied because they may be able to reduce the size of the latent HIV reservoir.7,9

-Researchers are also trying to find out if 3BNC117 can prevent HIV infection in people who do not have the virus.4 This record focuses on the study of 3BNC117 as a treatment for HIV.
+Researchers have also studied bNAbs, such as 3BNC117, for HIV prevention.4,10 This record focuses on the study of 3BNC117 as a treatment for HIV.

 Select clinical trials of 3BNC117Select clinical trials of 3BNC117